 In the event that the company goes bankrupt or is liquidated, preferred shareholders have dibs on assets and earnings before common shareholders.
 In the hierarchy of who gets to take a company’s assets if it folds, bondholders are at the top, since they’ve loaned money to the company.
 Preferred shareholders are next, followed by common shareholders.

 Getting Equity Through Your Job

 Say you get a job offer, complete with salary, health insurance, a 401(k) and equity.
 What exactly does “equity” mean in that case?
 It means that you either have an ownership share in your new company now, or you will have when your equity “vests” – in other words, when it becomes official by virtue of the fact that you’re still with the company.
-In some cases, your equity is given to you outright, while in others it consists of the option to buy stock at a preferential price.
+In some cases, your equity is given to you outright.
+At other times, it consists of the option to buy stock at a preferential price.

 Equity alone does not a great job offer make, however.
 Unless your company goes public or is sold (these are known as “exit events”), your equity won’t pad your bank account.
 Plus, since your salary is already tied to the fate of the company, the more company stock you own the more financial eggs you’re putting in that one basket.

 When you invest in equities, it’s important to understand the risk you’re taking on.
 It’s also a good idea to fight against your natural biases.
-Most people’s instinct is to buy stocks when they’ve already risen in value (this is called “buying high”).
-Then, in a stock market downturn like a recession, people panic and sell off their shares (“selling low”).
-But to be optimally successful in the equities market, you’ll need to do the opposite of what feels right.
-You’ll need to buy low and sell high.
+Most people’s instinct is to buy stocks when they’ve already risen in value, which is called “buying high.”
+Then, during a stock market downturn, people panic and sell their shares, which is referred to as “selling low.”
+But to be successful in the equities market, you’ll need to do the opposite of what feels right.
+That means buying low and selling high.

 If you don’t think you can overcome the natural tendency to buy high and sell low, you may be better off staying out of those decisions altogether.
-Investing in an index fund that tracks the general market will take the power to buy and sell individual shares out of your hands.
+An index fund that tracks the general market will take the power of buying and selling out of your hands.